pocketbird/guidelines/BMI.md

 ### GUI

 GitHub have a gui (graphic user interface).
-Please, don't use the GUI.
+If your name isn't Ryan, don't use the GUI.
 If you do, keep in mind that there are some latency/lag issues keeping up with very recent content and that the GUI sometimes doesn't know how to handle what changes are the most recent if multiple people are editing the same piece of code.
 In the command line, conflicts like this are handled manually using a merge tool.
 The GUI tries to handle these conflicts itself and, in our experience, rarely gets it right and usually results in extra work reverting and manually adding changes to a new commit.

 ## General Rules/Thoughts